sunsetcoder/flask-bank/README.md

 2. Git clone (or download and unzip) this repo.

-2. Open a terminal window, navigate to the local repo folder on your computer.
+2. Open a terminal window, navigate to the local repo folder on your computer from step 2.

 3. Install the project dependencies using this command in the terminal window:
 `python -m pip install -r requirements.txt`